 – Dacccapo – the repair and reuse centre in Capannori which consists of repair workshops as well as two shops where used items are sold.

 One of the best elements of the tour were lots of conversations with various people involved in the tour:

-- The tour participants, our group consisted of participants from Mexico, Sweden, UK, Hong Kong, France, Portugal, Italy and Poland.
+- The tour participants, our group consisted of participants from Mexico, Sweden, UK, South Korea, France, Portugal, Italy and Poland.
 Younger and older, waste management professionals, PhD students, journalists, as well as zero waste activists.

 - The people we met at the places we visited.
 It’s not possible for me to list all of them here, from the volunteers at the reuse centre in Capannori to the waste officials collecting recyclable materials on a Monday morning in Milan.
 The great thing was that we were not only meeting representatives of organisations but also had the chance to speak to staff members, local residents, volunteers.

 - Last but not least the three representatives of Zero Waste Europe, who were with the group during the whole tour – Enzo Favoino, Pierre Condamine and Jack McQuibban – all three always available to chat and answer questions.